mpaldridge/mpaldridge.github.io/_posts/2012-02-15-collins-romney-dog.md

 > I’ve made a kind of game of trying to mention Seamus every time I write about Mitt Romney.
 This is because the Republican primary campaign has been an extremely long and depressing slog, and we need all the diversion we can get.
 > ([Dogging Mitt Romney](http://www.nytimes.com/2012/03/08/opinion/collins-dogging-mitt-romney.html), 7/3/12)

-What follows is a list of every time that Collins has mentioned the Romney/dog story.
+What follows is a list of every time I can findthat Collins has mentioned the Romney/dog story.
 It's a lot.

 (Have I missed any Collins/Romney/dog mentions?
 Contact me on Twitter: I'm [@mpaldridge](https://twitter.com/mpaldridge).)